This page contains affiliate links. For more information please read my Disclosure Policy.

 Bonus is that they’re good for you and really sustainable.
 Farm-raised mussels have no negative environmental impact – in fact they clean the ocean as they grow.
 LOVE IT!
 They happen to be fairly inexpensive too.

-These mussels cooked in cider are a family favorite when we want to switch it up from the white wine broth they’re usually served in.
+These mussels cooked in cider are a family favorite.
+We love a good white wine moules marinières, but every once in a while, it’s fun to change it up.
 Cider, bacon, onions, and just enough cream to make it luscious make it a quick lunch or dinner.

 Ingredients & Substitutions